luvinicius/scheduling-utils/README.md

 # Scheduling Utils
 Provides simple structures and functions to create and use scheduling information.

+# Main functions
+## compareDates
+Compare the first date with the second and returns the relation between the two dates.
+## compateHours
+Compare the first hour with the second and returns the relation between the two hours.

 ## Testing:
 Tests are written using Doctest library.